East Coast Jets Flight 81: Investigation

 The National Transportation Safety Board (NTSB) investigators concluded that the aircraft crashed due to a failed go-around.
 As the jet had no flight data recorder on board, NTSB investigators used the aircraft's cockpit voice recorder and eyewitness accounts.
 Possible hydroplaning due to the wet runway was discussed but ruled out later on.
 Investigators determined that the pilots had not begun the go-around earlier before overrunning Runway 30.
 The pilots failed to apply full brakes and moved the airbrake handle to the OPEN position (airbrakes only partially extended) instead of first selecting flaps 45 degrees and then the proper airbrake DUMP position (making airbrakes fully extended and flaps extended further to 75 degrees) during the landing, which would have safely brought the aircraft to a stop even after it overran the runway.
 The pilots were also criticized because they continued their attempt to go-around after overrunning the runway.
 The NTSB cited the pilots' error in attempting a go-around as the primary cause of the accident, concluding that the aircraft would have come to rest within the runway safety margins.
 The NTSB cited other contributing causes and issued a series of recommendations.

 Probable cause

-In the NTSB's final report, it states the following:
+The NTSB's final report states the following:

 The National Transportation Safety Board determines that the probable cause of this accident was the captain's decision to attempt a go-around late in the landing roll with insufficient runway remaining.
 Contributing to the accident were, 1, the pilots' poor crew coordination and lack of cockpit discipline; 2, fatigue, which likely impaired both pilots' performance; and 3, the failure of the Federal Aviation Administration to require crew resource management training and standard operating procedures for Part 135 operators.

 The NTSB issued 14 Safety Recommendations as a result of this accident.